The Future of Education

 - More cost-effective: Online diminishes financial barriers and improves the economies of scale for students to enrol in higher education.
 Online courses are also less expensive for schools to design and develop.

-With the data-driven era of today, we have access to unlimited information at the palm of our fingertips.
+With the data-driven era of today, we have access to unlimited information at our fingertips.
 A simple Google search gives us access to an abundance of information within a split second.
-As such, online learning is one platform that enables students can take the information they need at their own pace.
+As such, online learning is one platform that enables students to take the information they need at their own pace.

 With imparting facts-based knowledge no longer a necessity, how do we teach?